ibnuda/fpmortals/manuscript/complete.md

 {width=50%}
 ![](images/balanceL-7a.png)

-However, should the `left` be more than three times the size of the `right`, we must balance based on the relative sizes of `ll` and `lr`, like in scenario five.

 Namun, bila `left` berukuran tiga kali ataupun lebih bila dibandingkan `right`, kita harus menyeimbangkan pohon tersebut dahulu berdasarkan ukuran dari